Cycle2Health Howard County

 What equipment is necessary to participate?

-Each participant provides their own bicycle, helmet, water, spare tube and bicycle air pump, and snack/lunch money as rides may conclude with a lunch outing.
+Each participant provides their own bicycle, helmet, water, spare tube, bicycle air pump, tools to change a flat tire, and snack/lunch money as rides may conclude with a lunch outing.
 Each participant should wear a road ID on all rides.
 A courtesy road ID is given to participants upon registration.

 What kind of bike do I need?